sickle-in-africa/bde.r-novice-inflammation/_extras/about.md

 ---
+layout: page
-title: About
+title: About Sickle In Africa
 ---
-{% include carpentries.html %}
+{% include sickleinafrica.html %}